psexton/matlab-xunit-doctests/README.md

 Authors
 -------

 Originally written by [Thomas Grenfell Smith](https://github.com/tgs/) as part of matlab-xunit.
-Now broken out into its own xunit extension.
-Now mostly unsupported.
+Now broken out into its own xunit extension and mostly unsupported. :crying_cat_face:

 Contributing
 ------------